PratyushTripathy/Land-Cover-Using-Machine-Learning/README.md

 # Land-Cover-Using-Machine-Learning
-This repository contains links to resources for land cover classification.<br/>
+This repository contains links to resources for land cover classification.
+You can refer to this YouTube playlist ([Land Cover Using Machine Learning](https://youtube.com/playlist?list=PL5VtL7Y4tgIl_wNWdus4_CwWvmdKCH7bz)) to see how to use these. <br/>

 ## 1. Downloading Landsat data using Google Earth Engine<br/>
 Landsat 8 download script [link](https://code.earthengine.google.com/c58ecc2eb008b710aa6a16dc827beaca)<br/>